Italian judge orders new DNA tests on knife in Knox retrial

 KERCHER LETTER

-The judge rejected requests from the defense team to test semen stains found on a pillow at the crime scene and a re-examination of call logs on Kercher's mobile phones.
+The judge rejected requests from the defence team to test semen stains found on a pillow at the crime scene and a re-examination of call logs on Kercher's mobile phones.

 Francesco Maresca, a lawyer for the Kercher family, said there was sufficient evidence against Knox and Sollecito and the supreme court's decision to throw out their acquittals had reinforced his view.